oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 1. Canonicalization: The data is transferred in JSON format, potentially introducing variations in its representation, but is transformed into a canonical form before computing a digest.
-Both the issuer and the Verifier must use the same canonicalization algorithm to arrive at the same byte string for computing a digest.
+Both the Issuer and the Verifier must use the same canonicalization algorithm to arrive at the same byte string for computing a digest.
 2. Source string encoding: Instead of transferring data in a format that